arda-org/xSuite/README.md

 ## Starter Contracts (audited)

-Arda team has created starter contracts to be used as a great starting point for the development of your new smart contract and to save you a significant amount of time setting up the codebase and writing the initial logic.
+The Arda team has created starter contracts to be used as a great starting point for the development of your new smart contract and to save you a significant amount of time setting up the codebase and writing the initial logic.
 Starter contracts are **audited by Arda**.

 ## Onboarding and Training